 Not a lot but there are a few things.

 - POPIA (the South African data protection law) needs to commence and be of full force and effect.
 This is another reason why the announcement of the POPI commencement date needs to happen as soon as possible.
+South Africa will only be able to be found to be adequate or not after the end of the grace period for the implementation of POPIA.

 - Following the Japanese example, South Africa may need to introduce a set of supplementary rules that will bridge the several differences between the GDPR and POPIA.
 These supplementary rules would only be binding on South African companies wishing to import data from the EU.